ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.12.0 =
+* New feature: New filter hook `relevanssi_phrase_queries` can be used to add phrase matching queries to support more content types.
+* New feature: New filter hook `relevanssi_excerpt_gap` lets you adjust the first line of excerpt optimization.
+* Changed behaviour: The `relevanssi_admin_search_element` filter hook now gets the post object as the second parameter, rendering the filter hook more useful.
+* Changed behaviour: Relevanssi now automatically optimizes excerpt creation in long posts.
+You can still use `relevanssi_optimize_excerpts` for further optimization, but it's probably not necessary.
+* Changed behaviour: The `relevanssi_tag_before_tokenize` filter hook parameters were changed in order to be actually useful and to match what the filter hook is supposed to do.
+* Minor fix: In some cases Relevanssi wouldn't highlight the last word of the title.
+This is more reliable now.
+* Minor fix: Relevanssi will now add the `highlight` parameter only to search results, and not to other links on the search results page.
+* Minor fix: Improved fringe cases in nested taxonomy queries.
+* Minor fix: Taxonomy terms in WPML were not indexed correctly.
+Instead of the post language, the current language was used, so if your admin dashboard is in English, German posts would get English translations of the terms, not German.
+This is now fixed.
+* Minor fix: Excerpt creation is now faster when multiple excerpts are not used.
+* Minor fix: The SEO plugin noindex setting did not actually work.
+That has been fixed now.

+= 4.11.1 =
+* Major fix: The type hinting introduced for some functions turned out to be too strict, causing fatal errors.
+The type hinting has been relaxed (using nullable types would help, but that's a PHP 7.4 feature, and we don't want that).

 = 4.11.0 =
 * New feature: New filter hook `relevanssi_rendered_block` filters Gutenberg block content after the block has been rendered with `render_block()`.
 * New feature: New filter hook `relevanssi_log_query` can be used to filter the search query before it's logged.
 This can be used to log instead the query that includes synonyms (available as a parameter to the filter hook).